In Focus

 OSH-PIP welcomes applicants from diverse backgrounds.
 The training program believes that a diverse training environment contributes to the overall quality of the program.
 OSH-PIP provides equal opportunity to all prospective interns and does not discriminate because of a person’s race, color, religion, sex, national origin, age, disability, sexual orientation, gender identity, or any other factor that is irrelevant to success as a psychology intern.
 As noted above, applicants are individually evaluated in terms of quality of previous training, practicum experiences, and fit with the internship.
 If an applicant or intern requires accommodations, they should contact the internship Training Director(s) to initiate this process.

-Any questions regarding OSH-PIP including about the application and interview process may be directed to the Training Director, Dr. Ericia Leeper (ERICIA.L.LEEPER@dhsoha.state.or.us), or the Associate Training Director, Sarah Robertson, PsyD (Sarah.Robertson@dhsoha.state.or.us).
+Any questions regarding OSH-PIP including about the application and interview process may be directed to the Training Director, Dr. Sarah Robertson.